Descendents of Counts of Anjou from death of John onwards commonly called

 Year books of Edward I and Edward III (Rolls series) Legal Hist Y39R

 Year books of Richard II (Ames Foundation) Legal Hist Y39A

-(Please see box underneath this one if you don't have an OSS and need access to year books of Edwards I and III)
+If you don't have an Oxford SSO please see box underneath this one for online access to year books of Edwards I and III

 Year books of Edward I in the Rolls Series are freely available via Gallica.BNF.fr